ana-borges/Counting-Simulator/README.md

 cp -r sounds dist/
 ```

-It can be bundled for transport as follows:
+The executable can be bundled for transport as follows:
 ```
 tar -zcvf 3_2_5_can_you_count.tar.gz dist/
 ```

+### Run from executable

+1. Make sure you are in the same directory as the executable

+2. Run it as usual for your OS